 Many Youth Discontinue Use of Alcohol, Tobacco, and Other Drugs by the Time They Leave High School

-"Among 12th graders, the highest noncontinuation rate is observed for inhalants (67%), followed by heroin (56%).
+"Among 12th graders, the highest noncontinuation rate is observed for inhalants (69%), followed by MDMA (ecstasy, Molly) and crystal methamphetamine (ice) (both at 47%).
 Many inhalants are used primarily at a younger age, and use is often not continued into 12th grade.
-The rank ordering for noncontinuation of other drugs is as follows: MDMA (ecstasy), methamphetamine, crack, sedatives (barbiturates), crystal methamphetamine (ice), narcotics other than heroin, LSD, cocaine, cocaine other than crack, and steroids (all between 37% and 45%); and tranquilizers, hallucinogens, and amphetamines (all between 33% and 36%).
+The rank ordering for noncontinuation of other drugs is as follows: methamphetamine, heroin, crack, narcotics other than heroin, tranquilizers, amphetamines, steroids, sedatives (barbiturates), cocaine, cocaine other than crack, hallucinogens, and LSD (all between 34% and 44%).

-" The drugs least likely not to have been continued include cigarettes (24%), marijuana (20%), alcohol use to the point of being drunk (19%), any alcohol use (9%), and smokeless tobacco (16%).
-Note that several psychotherapeutic drugs are among those least likely to have their use discontinued.
+" The drugs most likely to be continued include cigarettes (only a 24% noncontinuation rate), marijuana (18%), alcohol use to the point of being drunk (21%), any alcohol use (9%), and smokeless tobacco (22%).
+Note that several psychotherapeutic drugs are among those with the lowest noncontinuation rates.
 It is important to recognize, however, that substantial proportions of students who try the various illicit drugs do not continue use, even into later adolescence.
 (Note: Use of heroin with and without a needle is not included due to very low case counts, and PCP is not included because lifetime use is no longer assessed.)

-" Because a relatively high proportion of marijuana users continue to use marijuana at some level over an extended period (as is documented further in Chapter 10), it has consistently had one of the lowest noncontinuation rates in the senior year of any of the illicit drugs (20% in 2016).
+" Because a relatively high proportion of marijuana users continue to use marijuana at some level over an extended period, it has consistently had one of the lowest noncontinuation rates in the senior year of any of the illicit drugs (18% in 2017).

-" It is noteworthy that, of all the 12th graders who have ever used crack (1.4%), only about one third (0.5%) report current use and 0.1% of the total sample report current daily use.
-While there is no question that crack is highly addictive, evidence from MTF has suggested consistently that it is not addictive on the first use, as was often alleged.
+" It is noteworthy that, of all the 12th graders who have ever used crack (1.7%), only about one third (0.6%) report current use and 0.1% of the total sample report current daily use.
+While there is no question that crack is highly addictive, evidence from MTF has suggested consistently that it is not addictive on the first use, as was often alleged in the past.

 " Noncontinuation is defined for smokeless tobacco much the same way as for cigarettes.
-It also has a relatively low rate of noncontinuation by senior year – only 16% of lifetime regular users did not use in the past 30 days.
+It also has a relatively low rate of noncontinuation by senior year – only 22% of lifetime regular users did not use in the past 30 days.

-" In addition to providing 12th-grade data, Figure 4-3 presents comparable data on noncontinuation rates based on responses of 8th and 10th graders.
-The drugs have been left in the same order as the rank-ordered drugs in 12th grade to facilitate comparison across grades.
+" In addition to providing 12th grade data, Figure 4-3 presents comparable data on noncontinuation rates based on responses of 8th and 10th graders.
+As mentioned above, the drugs have been left in the same order as the rank-ordered drugs in 12th grade to facilitate comparison across grades